oddsolutions/oddsolutions.github.io/about.md

 ## `whoami`

 My name is Nolen Johnson, I'm a OT/Hardware Security Consultant at the cyber-security firm [DirectDefense, Inc](https://www.directdefense.com/).
-I work in the [Connected Systems](https://www.directdefense.com/services/connected-systems/) division, which focuses on hardware security, OT/SCADA/ICS enviorment security, and firmware security.
+I work in the [Connected Systems](https://www.directdefense.com/services/connected-systems/) division, which focuses on hardware security, OT/SCADA/ICS environment security, and firmware security.

 I'm originally from Burnsville, MN, but currently live in Orlando, FL.